 We talk about depression and anxiety.
 We don’t talk about trauma, or panic attacks, or suicide as much.
-We want to build a community of open vulnerabilities in hopes to fight shame.
+We aim to build a community of open vulnerabilities in hopes to fight shame.
 Shame paralyzes us.
 It prevents us from healing together.
-Lets build a community of people talking about and exploring the depths of mental health.
+Let's talk about and explore the depths of mental health.

 My name is Ji-Youn and I'm a former UBC student.
 After 3 years of studying in the sciences and the arts, I dropped out of school in April 2016 due to mental health struggles with clinical depression, PTSD and suicidal ideation.

 The night of my last final exam, I wrote a blog post and shared it on Facebook.
 I no longer wanted to feel the heavy shame every time I explained to someone why I was dropping out.
 And so I wrote about the anxiety attacks from exams, the damaged academic pride and self-worth, and the societal expectations placed on young adults in college.
 For my surprise the post resonated with many fellow students.

 Hundreds of people read my story in the following days.
 The general response was: I went through this, I am going through this, or I know someone who is going through this.
 Initially, I felt grateful and less alone.
 But then the overwhelming emotions were shock and frustration.
 If this was such a common issue, why was no one talking about it?
 Why did I have to feel so alone and shameful this past year?

 And so I started to talk to people: both current and former students:

 What would an ideal university environment that supports student mental health look like?